The International Arbitration Review: Norway

 On 1 September 2018, Mitt Verksted AS submitted a writ to Oslo District Court against Dot No Nameisp Nr 80 Ltd and Not No Nameisp Nr 80 NUF, claiming the reversal of the right to use the bsr-tuning.no domain name.
 The name of the claimants and the defendant were changed several times.
 In November 2018, the claimants were Quality Wheels & Tuning Stian André Andersen and Mitt Verksted AS, while the defendants were Not No Nameisp Nr 80 NUF and BSR Svenska AB.
 The claim was also expanded to include compensation for breach of contract and adjustment for returned goods.

-Dot No Nameisp Nr 80 Ltd and BSR Svenska AB demanded the case be dismissed from the District Court due to the arbitration clause in the distribution agreement, Section 30, which was worded as follows:
+Dot No Nameisp Nr 80 Ltd and BSR Svenska AB demanded the case be dismissed from the District Court because of the arbitration clause in the distribution agreement, Section 30, which was worded as follows:

 Any dispute, controversy or claim arising out of or in connection with this contract, or the breach, termination or Invalidity thereof, shall be finally settled by arbitration in accordance with the Rules of the Arbitration Institute of the Stockholm Chamber of Commerce.
 The arbitral tribunal shall be composed of a sole arbitrator.
 The place of arbitration shall be Växsjö, Sweden.
 The language to be used in the arbitration proceedings shall be English.